Program Overview

 One intern will be selected for each of the following areas:

 Work with the communications team to craft press releases, social media content, fact sheets and other public-facing materials.
-You'll gain experience in media relations, digital strategy, and executive communications, helping to enhance the Mayor's message and connect with the public. - Administration and Scheduling
+Interns will gain experience in media relations, digital strategy, and executive communications, helping to enhance the Mayor's message and connect with the public. - Economic and Community Development (Spring and Summer)

 - Policy Research and Analysis: Assist in researching key city policy issues, analyze data, and help develop recommendations.